soumyadipdas37/finescoop.github.io/source/_posts/man_is_shot_dead_in_portland_during_clashes_between_trump_supporters_and_blm.md

-Black Panther star Chadwick Boseman dies after battle with cancer Windsurfer rescued after telescope user spotted him in difficulty 'Illegal rave' in Banwen South Wales sees crowds dancing in field Private bullet plane revealed: Otto Aviation Group LLC French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Boris Johnson and Dr Jenny Harries host back to school Q&A Organizer of pro-Trump Portland rally encourages concealed weapons KENOSHA, WISCONSIN: A woman was arrested outside of the Kenosha County Courthouse in defiance of the city-wide curfew Officers were seen deploying tear gas grenades and using flash bang devices to disperse crowds.
+Black Panther star Chadwick Boseman dies after battle with cancer Windsurfer rescued after telescope user spotted him in difficulty 'Illegal rave' in Banwen South Wales sees crowds dancing in field Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Boris Johnson and Dr Jenny Harries host back to school Q&A Organizer of pro-Trump Portland rally encourages concealed weapons KENOSHA, WISCONSIN A woman was arrested outside of the Kenosha County Courthouse in defiance of the city-wide curfew Officers were seen deploying tear gas grenades and using flash bang devices to disperse crowds.
 Videos shared on social media showed some protesters retaliating, with some throwing projectiles at officers or playing loud music.
 In one clip, one man was seen picking up a tear gas canister and hurling it back at police.
 In Kenosha, protests over the police shooting of Jacob Blake remained largely peaceful on Saturday night, following a day of demonstrations that saw thousands of people march to the county courthouse to denounce police brutality and racism.